buihdk/Blog/README.md

 The following **required** functionality is complete:

-* [x] User can create a new article, formatted using the Markdown language.
+* [x] Styling using frameworks like Bulma.
+* [x] Adding user avatars and “time ago” to Tweets.
+* [x] Adding in better state management with a framework like Redux.
-* [x] User can edit an existing article.
+* [x] Adding in animations.
-* [x] There is one article that introduces the App Creator with name, picture.
+* [x] Creating a re-tweet button that “copies” the tweet.
-* [x] User can delete stories, with an alert that asks the user to confirm.
+* [x] Adding an ID field to each tweet.
-* [x] User see a search form on the Articles page.
-* [x] User can submit a search term to find all articles bywith titles containing the search term.

-The following **optional** features are implemented:
-* [x] There is a "navbar" that is responsive to window size similar to http://v4-alpha.getbootstrap.com/examples/navbar/.
+* [x] Using a tool like https://www.mockaroo.com/ or writing a quick custom backend to talk to your tweets.
-* [x] User can see how many views an article has.
-* [x] User can leave a comment on an article.
-* [ ] User can add "tags" to an article, and filter articles by tag.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough